 - 1. "Agricultural uses" includes farm labor housing; agricultural sheds and warehouses; packing, processing, storage or sale of agricultural products and supplies; repair, maintenance, servicing, storage, rental or sale of agricultural machinery, implements and equipment; transportation of agricultural products, supplies and equipment together with the necessary maintenance, repair and service of trucks and equipment used therein. - 2.
 Provided that the unit is fewer than 10 years old and meets the criteria set forth in Section 04.280.
 When there are two mobile homes on the same parcel, they must: 1) comply with the Accessory Dwelling Unit requirements (see Ch.
 16); or 2) comply with State standards for a mobile-home park and obtain a use permit from the County (see Ch.
 17, Mobile Homes and RV Parks). - 3.
 Accessory buildings and uses customarily incidental to any of the permitted uses are permitted only when located on the same lot and constructed simultaneously with or subsequent to the main building, including barns, stables and other farm outbuildings and quarters for farm labor or other employees employed on the premises. - 4.
+Transitional and Supportive Housing projects are permitted in the same manner as other residential housing. - 5.
 Uses may have been omitted from the list of those specified, hence the Commission may find other uses to be similar and not more obnoxious or detrimental to the public health, safety and welfare.
-See explanation of interpreting "similar uses", Uses not listed as permitted. - 5.
+See explanation of interpreting "similar uses", Uses not listed as permitted. - 6.
 Lots requiring individual septic systems are subject to minimum dimensions as determined by the Lahontan Regional Water Quality Control Board.